 Chinese, English, International Mathematics and Global Perspectives will be offered as part of a core programme and are not optional.
-However, pupils will be entered for either First Language or Second Language English and Chinese based on their level of language proficiency.
 In addition, pupils must choose a minimum of at least one Science subject and one from the Individuals & Societies faculty.